A couple of pages looking at how public transports can become more than just a

 mere means of getting from a to b.

 Nostalgia is very popular concept in our society.
 People are always looking back, as if they are trying to recall some sort of golden era when life was believed to have been better, even though for the vast majority of people this was not so.
-(The only possible exception to this is with food, as in ye olde days it was not adulterated with harmful chemicals as is the situation today).
+(The only possible exception to this is with food, as in ye olde days it was not adulterated with harmful chemicals or had its genetic composition dangerously compromised as is frequently the situation today)..

 For some people Nostalgia overlaps into Heritage, much in the same way that we often look back to (for instance) Roman times to see how people lived and how that era contributed towards creating the society in which we live today.

 Leisure is about enjoyment, rest, relaxation, recuperation and hobbies.
 Often this involves transport - perhaps to travel to and through beautiful scenery which we enjoy seeing or to visit an exhibition, zoo, historic home, garden festival (etc.,) where - on larger sites - the transport sometimes also performs a useful service linking the various attractions and saving the visitors from long walks.

 In Britain's we have many narrow gauge miniature railways.